t18d/HuangSupplement/docs/dictionary.md

 ## technical terms
 … on historical principles

-Because the meaning of a technical term is by necessity **prescriptive** and can't be deduced from context, the correct way to write a dictionary of **technical terms** 'on historical principles' is to write the history of how each term was defined in **specialist dictionaries** and scholarly writings.
+Because the meaning of a technical term is by necessity **prescriptive** and can't be deduced from context, the correct way to write a dictionary of **technical terms** 'on historical principles' is to write the history of how each term was defined in **specialist dictionaries** and scholarship.

 **Example:** R.&#8202;L. Trask, _A Dictionary of Grammatical Terms in Linguistics_ (London, 1993), superseded by OED3.

+## theory
+… in historical dictionaries

+Trying to keep **theory** out of a dictionary is fighting a losing battle.
+The very act of definition writing is already theorising.

+**Example:** OED3 keeps relying on the theory of **ablaut** and reconstructed **PIE semantics** in spite of having deleted all the PIE forms from its site.